20 of the Best Things to Sell on eBay

 Here’s an eternal dilemma: You’ve gotten a gift card to a place you don’t like.
 You could regift it…or sell it on eBay, among other things.

 If you’ve already cashed in a bit on the card, don’t worry.
 Someone can still purchase your partially used cards.
-You probably won’t get the full value of the card, but you can likely get close to it — like this $40 listing for a $50 Disney gift card.
+You probably won’t get the full value of the card, but you can likely get close to it.
+This Dicks Sporting Goods $50 gift card is going for $48 while a Lowe’s gift card in store credit for $432 starts at $350.

 You can also offer free shipping and instead email the buyer the code and PIN.
 But some buyers will want the physical card.
 Keep in mind you need to be exact about how much is on the card.